Salman Ali Agha

-Salman Ali Agha (born 23 November 1993), often erroneously called Agha Salman, is a Pakistani international cricketer.
+Salman Ali Agha (born 23 November 1993) is a Pakistani international cricketer.
 He is a right-handed middle-order batter and a right-handed off break spin bowler.
-He represents the Pakistan national cricket team and captains the Twenty20 international side.
+He represents the Pakistan national cricket team and previously captained the Twenty20 international side.
 He is also the vice-captain of the One Day international team.
-In domestic cricket, he plays for Southern Punjab, and for Islamabad United in the Pakistan Super League.
+In domestic cricket, he plays for Southern Punjab, and for Karachi Kings in the Pakistan Super League.

-He made his international debut for the Pakistan cricket team in July 2022, and is currently captain of the Pakistan cricket team in the shortest format.
+He made his international debut for the Pakistan cricket team in July 2022, is currently captain of the Pakistan cricket team Twenty20 international side.

-Early life and background
+Early life

-Salman Ali Agha was born on 23 November 1993 in Lahore, Punjab into a Punjabi Muslim family.
-He was raised in Lahore, and is fluent in Punjabi as well Urdu and English.
+Salman Ali Agha was born on 23 November 1993 in Lahore, Punjab, Pakistan into a Punjabi Muslim family.
+He is fluent in Punjabi and Urdu.

+Career

-Domestic career
+Domestic

 In February 2013, he made his first-class debut after playing for Lahore's Apollo Cricket Club for many years.

 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.

 In June 2018, he was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading run-scorer in the tournament for the Edmonton Royals, with 218 runs in six matches.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In October 2021, he was named in the Pakistan Shaheens squad for their tour of Sri Lanka.